21st century manufacturing

 Peter Marsh

-Peter Marsh is a writer and lecturer on 21st century manufacturing.
-In recent years Peter has given talks on new opportunities in manufacturing in 16 countries including China, South Korea, Italy, the US, Germany, Qatar, Lithuania, South Africa, Turkey and Brazil.
-His best known book is “The New Industrial Revolution: Consumers, Globalization and the End of Mass Production”, published by Yale University Press.
-Peter has visited about 3,000 factories in 30 countries.
+Peter Marsh is a journalist and lecturer specialising in modern manufacturing.
+In recent years Peter has given talks on this topic in 16 countries including China, South Korea, Italy, the US, Germany, Qatar, Lithuania, South Africa, Turkey and Brazil.
+His best known book is “The New Industrial Revolution: Consumers, Globalization and the End of Mass Production”.Over a long career, Peter has visited some 3,000 factories in 30 countries.

 Peter has a degree in chemistry from the University of Nottingham and went to school in Hove, Sussex.
 His other books have included The Silicon Chip Book (Abacus), The Robot Age (Abacus) and The Space Business (Penguin).